 Since the majority of Manipogo sightings happen around Toutes Aides, the Manitoba government decided to aptly name the area’s provincial park after the mythical beast.
 The park sits on the far north-western shore of Lake Manitoba, close to where the lake almost meets Lake Winnipegosis.
 I explored the lake, in the hopes that I may have been able to confirm the legend of Manipogo.

 It was an absolutely beauty of a day out, sunny, 27°, a little bit of a breeze.
 My search didn’t include on water searches, we searched from ashore and waded into up to about just over my knees.

 The beach wasn’t overly packed for a Canada Day long weekend.
 There were families playing in the public beach area at the East bay area.
-Since we had my dog Ellie with us, we set up at the dog beach area, on the north bay area of the lake.
+Since I had my dog Ellie with me, I set up at the dog beach area, on the north bay area of the lake.

 Although there are believers who have no doubt in their minds that something lives in the depths of Lake Manitoba.
 Skeptics like to remind us that these lakes are known for large sturgeon which can grow up to 2.5 metres, weigh over 140 kg and can live for over 150 years (average life span is 50 to 80 years).

-I’d love to travel to Scotland to Loch Ness, since I had no luck with Mani, maybe I’d have some with Nessie OR maybe Ogopogo?!?!?
+I’d love to travel to Scotland to Loch Ness, since I had no luck with Mani, maybe I’d have some with Nessie OR maybe Ogopogo in British Columbia?!?!?